motorina0/codenvy/DOCS.md

 ```

 ## Configuration
 All configuration is done with environment variables.
 Environment variables are stored in `CODENVY_CONFIG/codenvy.env`, a file that is generated during the `codenvy init` phase.
-If you rerun `codenvy init` in the same `CODENVY_CONFIG`, your codenvy.env will be overwritten.
+If you rerun `codenvy init` in the same `CODENVY_CONFIG`, the process will abort unless you pass `--force` or `--pull`.
 You can have multiple `CODENVY_CONFIG` folders in order to keep profiles of configuration.

 When Codenvy initializes itself, it creates a `/config` folder in the current directory or uses the value of `CODENVY_CONFIG`.
 It then populates `CODENVY_CONFIG` with puppet configuration templatees specific to the version of Codenvy that you are planning to run.
 While similar, `CODENVY_CONFIG` is different from `CODENVY_INSTANCE/config`, which has instance-specific configuration for a Codenvy installation.